xplosionmind/tommi.space/content/jam/public/tommi.space.md

 ## Typography and layout

-Even though I love [[Typography]], I am never fully convinced about this website layout and design.
+Even though I love [Typography](Typography.md), I am never fully convinced about this website layout and design.
 My concern is not much about coloring, and typesetting, but about layouting, spacing and positioning.
-I am trying to understand the core of how layouting works by reading at a tremendously slow pace Richard Rutter’s <cite>[[Web Typography]]</cite>.
+I am trying to understand the core of how layouting works by reading at a tremendously slow pace Richard Rutter’s <cite>[Web Typography](Web%20Typography.md)</cite>.

 I will be noting below my doubts and, if solved, my conclusions.